The shift from keyword search to a queryless way to get information has arrived.

 - one about myself as CEO of the company

 So, get into the graph and make sure to curate your presence on Google My Business.
-Very interestingly we can see the relationship between myself and WordLift is such that when looking for WordLift, Google shows also Andrea Volpini as a potential topic of interest.
+Very interestingly, we can see the relationship between myself and WordLift is such that when looking for WordLift, Google also shows Andrea Volpini as a potential topic of interest.

 3. Be relevant and write content that truly helps people by responding to their specific information need

 Recommendations tools like Discover only succeed when they can entice the user to click on the suggested content.
 To do so effectively, they need to work with content designed to answer a specific request.
 Let’s see a few examples “I am interested in SEO” (entity “Search Engine Optimization”), or “I want to learn more about business models” (entity “Business Model”).

 The more we can match the user’s intent, in a specific context (or micro-moment if you like), the more likely we will be chosen by a recommendation tool like Discover.

 4. Understand and enhance E-A-T signals

 E-A-T (Expertise, Authoritativeness, and Trustworthiness) signals are used by Google to the ability of a given author, source, or page to provide authentic value to search engine users.
 To create content that can appear in Discover, it is essential to understand and improve these signals.